tigoe/BluetoothLE-Examples/arduinoBLEperipheral/README.md

 In the "bootloader" folder, there is a firmware for the RBL nRF51822 board, it allows you to load firmware using Arduino IDE.
 To load the bootloader, connect the board to your PC/Mac, it will prompt a drive, drag the bootloader firmware to the drive.

-Note that you need to have at least OSX 10.9 and for OSX 10.10 (Yosemite), you need to do this by using Terminal: sudo mount -u -w -o sync /Volumes/MBED ; cp -X bootloader.hex /Volumes/MBED/
+Note that you need to have at least OSX 10.9 and for OSX 10.10 (Yosemite) and you need to do this by using Terminal, from the folder with the bootloader file: sudo mount -u -w -o sync /Volumes/MBED ; cp -X bootloader.hex /Volumes/MBED/

 ### [Rfduino] (http://www.rfduino.com/)